giubertphone-bit/natural/README.md

 to do

 Nav2
-fix second drop down
+fix second drop down ✅
-fill in names
-create pages for second menu
-button on click animation
-logo
-maybe center buttons into middle via max width
+fill in links for drop down (residential and comercial) create pages for second menu button on click animation logo maybe center buttons into middle via max width

 nav1- reduce the number of links to 5

+create a landing page for comming soon

+with a contact us submition
+thinking of using google sheets for this